siamaktavakoli/EventTrackerConfigRepo/README.md

-# EventTrackerConfigRepo
+# cs590-project-config-server
-Config Server Repository for EventTracker project services
+This is just to store the config files for CS90 final project